 I don’t usually celebrate Hanukkah, but this year it somehow felt like the right thing to do.

-As I lit the first night’s candle and the shamash center candle, I said, devoutly, “for you, Mom and Dad.”
+As I lit the first night’s candle from the shamash center candle, I said, devoutly, “for you, Mom and Dad.”
 It seemed a little ridiculous, for Dad’s sake, as he was a devout agnostic.
 But he died last year, just a few days into the Jewish Festival of Lights, so this holiday will be forever linked with his passing.

 I was with him, in the hospital, in his final days.
 He had grown confused, though he had some lucid moments when he seemed his old snarky self, such as when a gentleman came in to speak with us, to see if we were satisfied with the care he was receiving.
 At the end of his visit, he moved very close to Dad, leaning in so he could hear him, and told him that he had to be strong and pull through, as it would be unappreciative of god not to do so.